 Bill of Sale

-During the 1st week that my car was listed, I received a few e-mails from people saying that they were interested and that they wanted to see it.
+During the 1st week that my car was listed, I received a few e-mails from people saying they were interested and wanted to see it.
 Nothing came from those e-mails, though.
 The people flaked and never showed up.
 Some of them might have even been trying to do scams.
 If you have any type of experience selling things online, that happens.
 Don’t get discouraged.

-I got a call from him Friday evening saying that he would be in Atlanta early Saturday afternoon.
+I got a call from him Friday evening saying he would be in Atlanta early Saturday afternoon.
 Honestly, I was shocked and happy at the same time.
 I was close to having KITT sold!

 One takeaway from this list of selling your car is to answer your emails.
 If someone from out of state messages you, reply.
 They are probably ready to buy the car.